 I’m sure that returning doesn’t always work out this well -- a promotion and a pay increase with a bonus for the referred employee.
 But this probably happens often enough to consider checking out a former employer, particularly if you have friends who still work there.

 If you think you would be happy working there again, look into it.
-Reach out to former coworkers, and check the company website.
+Reach out to former coworkers still employed there, and check the company website.

-Before you jump at a job offer to boomerang, carefully consider these issues to determine if you would be happy -- or happier -- working there now:
+Before you jump at a job offer to boomerang, carefully consider these issues to determine if you would be happy -- or happier -- working there now.
+If you have the time, informational interviews can be extremely useful to learn if returning would be a good idea for you, and they are also great for building and reinforcing your professional network.

 If you didn’t enjoy working there in the past, has the organization changed enough so that you would be happy working there again?
 Large organizations, in particular, change very slowly unless new senior management has decided to shake things up.